 Middle East Centre (MEC) Library

-The library has a unique and specialized holding of publications on Humanities and Social Science subjects related to : Turkey, Iran, Israel, and the Arab world, covering the period of late 17th century to the present day.
+The MEC is a graduate library and has been since its establishment, committed to the provision of high standard services to the research community within the University and the scholars worldwide.
+The Library has unique and specialised holdings of publications on Humanities and Social Science subjects related to Turkey, Iran, Israel, and the Arab world, covering the period from the late 17th century to the present day.

-The MEC library collection complements the relevant collections held elsewhere in the University of Oxford, including the Oriental Institute and the Bodleian Central library.
+The MEC Library collection complements the relevant collections held elsewhere at the University of Oxford, including the Oriental Institute and the central Bodleian Library.